gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Indication of progress when resolving/obtaining plugin implementations
   - For declarative plugins, we can include the plugin details in the context (as each of these plugins has an individual resolve)

-# Milestone 2 - more flexible usage
+# Milestone 2 - more accurate classloading

 ## Story: Non-declarative plugins are isolated, and share everything to the local scope only